Katsina Withdraws N11bn Suit against Ex-Gov Shema, ALGON Chairman

 Francis Sardauna in Katsina

-The Katsina State Government has withdrawn an N11 billion suit filed against the former Governor of the state, Ibrahim Shehu Shema, and former Chairman of the Association of Local Governments of Nigeria (ALGON), Ibrahim Lawal Dankaba, before the state High Court.
+The Katsina State Government has withdrawn N11 billion corruption suit it filed against the state’s former Governor, Mr. Ibrahim Shehu Shema, and the former Chairman of the Association of Local Governments of Nigeria (ALGON), Mr. Ibrahim Lawal Dankaba, before the State High Court.

-The state Director of Public Prosecution, Abdulrahman Umar, while briefing journalists Monday night at the Government House, said the withdrawal of the suit against the two defendants followed a nolle prosqui filed by the state government before the court on Monday.
+The State Director of Public Prosecution, Mr. Abdulrahman Umar, disclosed to journalists on Monday night at the Government House that the suit against the two defendants has be withdrawn following a Nolle Prosqui filed by the state government before the court on Monday.

-He was dragged before the court alongside the former Commissioner for Local Government and Chieftaincy Affairs, Alhaji Sani Hamisu Makana; former Permanent Secretary of the ministry, Alhaji Lawai Rufai and Dankaba, the former ALGON chairman.
+Those joined in the suit were the former Commissioner for Local Government and Chieftaincy Affairs, Mr. Sani Hamisu Makana and former Permanent Secretary of the Ministry, Mr. Lawai Rufai.

-But Shema, who served the state on the platform of the Peoples Democratic Party (PDP) between 2007 to 2015, pleaded not guilty to all the charges levelled against them by the Governor Aminu Bello Masari-led government.
+But Shema, who served the state on the platform of the Peoples’ Democratic Party (PDP) between 2007 and 2015, pleaded not guilty to all the charges leveled against him by the Governor Aminu Bello Masari-led government.

-Umar, during the media chat, said the court during the Monday’s proceedings accepted the Nolle Prosequi and discharged the erstwhile governor and Dankaba from all corruption charges instituted against them by the state government.
+Umar said during the media chat that the court accepted the Nolle Prosequi and discharged the erstwhile governor and Dankaba from all corruption charges instituted against them by the state government.

 He, however, explained that the decision of the state government does not affect the N5.7 billion embezzlement suit filed by the Economic and Financial Crimes Commission (EFCC) against Shema at the Federal High Court sitting in Katsina.